Dos Pueblos High School

 Dos Pueblos High School is a public high school located in Goleta, California, northwest of Santa Barbara.
-Located adjacent to the foothills on the edge of the Goleta Valley in an area known as El Encanto Heights, it serves a student body of approximately 2,300 in grades 9-12.
+Located adjacent to the foothills on the edge of the Goleta Valley in an area known as El Encanto Heights, it serves a student body of approximately 2,100 in grades 9-12.
 It is one of three comprehensive high schools in the Santa Barbara Unified School District.

 Dos Pueblos High School, ("DP" or "DPHS"), is a National Blue Ribbon School.
 Dos Pueblos' school mascot is the "Charger" as well as Charlie the Charger Horse.
 The school has undergone recent renovations including finishing of the football stadium, as well as the building of a Broadway-sized theater, an Olympic size pool, and a 12,000 sqft engineering facility.

 In 2012, Newsweek ranked Dos Pueblos High School as 597 within the top 1000 high schools in America, and 127 in the state of California.
 Newsweek based its ranking on several criteria, including its graduation rate (93%), percentage of graduates attending college (95%), number of AP/IB tests per student (0.5), average AP test score (3.4), average SAT score (1690), average ACT score (26.5), and the percentage of students receiving subsidized lunches (28%).
 Dos Pueblos is considered the best high school in the Santa Barbara area by a wide margin.

-Student Ethnicity
+Student ethnicity

-During the 2013–2014 school year, there were 2,140 students.
-41.6% of students were White (not Hispanic), 43.3% were Hispanic or Latino, 7.2% were Asian, 1.4% were African, 0.3% were Native American, and 0.1% were Pacific Islander.
-4.5% were multi-racial or declined to state.
+During the 2021–2022 school year, there were 2,007 students.
+41% were White (not Hispanic), 45% were Hispanic or Latino, 5% were Asian, and 8% were "other".